jakebarry/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: Friday, June 29, 2018
+## 180629 - Day 0

+### Today's Progress

-**Today's Progress**: Learned about 100 Days of Code (Thanks, Santo!) and began planning and setting up my environment.
+Learned about 100 Days of Code (Thanks, Santo!) and began planning and setting up my environment.

+### Thoughts

-**Thoughts**: Excited to be doing this with my new friends Santo and Tim!
+Excited to be doing this with my new friends Santo and Tim!
 Looking forward to building more of a developer mindset and improving my skills in data-processing languages (SQL, Python, R) and the methodologies that go along with them.

-**Links to work**:
+### Links to work

 [100 Days of Code](http://www.100daysofcode.com)

 [//]: # (This is a hidden comment.)